HemanshiTimbadiya/Text-to-image-Generation/README.md

 ---

 ## Model Description
-This project uses the **DALL·E Mini** model, a scaled-down version of OpenAI’s DALL·E, for generating images from text prompts.
+This project uses the **stable-diffusion-2** model, a scaled-down version of OpenAI’s stable-diffusion-2, for generating images from text prompts.
 The pretrained model is accessed via Hugging Face’s Transformers library.

 - **Input:** A textual description or prompt.
 - **Output:** An image representing the input text.